Marking Milestones at Chestnut Mountain

 “It is a large property with some portions that are difficult to access,” says Alex Wyss, TNC’s director of conservation in Tennessee.
 “Since taking ownership of the Reserve, we’ve been hiking all of the trails and exploring every corner of the property.”

-According to Wyss, TNC intends to conduct more intensive inventorying with additional help.
-Specifically, a grant from the Barbara J. Mapp Foundation has made it possible to organize a BioBlitz, which gathers scientists from a variety of fields—during a specific period—to rapidly survey plants and animals key to assembling a comprehensive list of wildlife found at the Reserve.
+According to Wyss, TNC intends to conduct learn more about the Reserve with additional help.
+Specifically, a grant from the Barbara J. Mapp Foundation has made it possible to organize scientists, representing different areas of expertise, to survey plants, animals and wildlife habitats as part of a comprehensive inventory of the Reserve.
+The grant also supported the acquisition and installation of trail cameras to further advance this effort.

 Exploring New Markets